 Professor Chused is a prolific scholar and an expert on property law, law and gender, copyright law, and cyberlaw.
 He joined New York Law School in the 2008–09 academic year after spending thirty-five years teaching and writing at the Georgetown University Law Center in Washington, DC.
 During 2004–05, he received a Senior Scholar Fulbright Grant to teach at the Law Faculty of the Hebrew University in Jerusalem.
 Before joining Georgetown’s faculty in 1973, he taught for five years at Rutgers School of Law in Newark.
 He served on the Board of Governors of the Society of American Law Teachers for twelve years and as its webmaser for ten.

 An expert on antitrust law, Rudolph J.R.
 Peritz brings to the Institute a focus on the historical and legal relationships between competition policy and private property rights.
 Professor Peritz has recently been published in both the Journal of the Patent and Trademark Office Society and The Antitrust Bulletin and is currently working on a chapter for the upcoming book “Microsoft at the Dock: Legal and Economic Analysis of a Transatlantic Antitrust Case.”
-In July, Professor Peritz will present a paper entitled “The Incentive Conundrum: Intellectual Property Rights and the Taxidermist’s Progress” at the 2008 ATRIP conference, which will be held at the Max Planck Institute in Munich.
+In July 2008, Professor Peritz presented a paper entitled “The Incentive Conundrum: Intellectual Property Rights and the Taxidermist’s Progress” at the 2008 ATRIP conference at the Max Planck Institute in Munich.

-Karen Artz Ash – Adjunct Professor (IP Licensing & Drafting – Fashion)
+Karen Artz Ash – IP Licensing & Drafting – Fashion

 Karen Artz Ash is the national co-head of the Intellectual Property practice at Katten Muchin Rosenman LLP and co-head of the firm’s Trademarks practice.
 She is a member of the firm’s Board of Directors and also serves as chair of the national Pro Bono Committee.
 She has worked in fashion law for more than 20 years.